jbc25/NewPasswordView/README.md

 # NewPasswordView
 With this small library you will be able to include the common used "new password" view in your app very easily.
-Use it directly on your layout or make it easier using it NewPassworDialog!
+Use it directly on your layout or make it easier using it NewPasswordDialog!

 There is also a sample showing how it works

 ### Features
-- Passwords check: minimum lenght and match showing errors if proceed
+- Passwords check: minimum length and match showing errors if proceed
 - Password encryption
 - English and spanish translation
 - Soft keyboard IME options friendly